pandu8/Netflix-Clone/README.md

 # Netflix-Clone
-Deploying Netflix Clone on AWS using DevSecOps Approach
+Deploying Netflix Clone on AWS & Kubernetes using DevSecOps Approach.